 One thing that is universal and one that cuts across all cultures is food.
 We all love to eat, especially at Christmas time.
 A Christmas food lesson is interesting because it gives your students an insight into what Western countries eat at Christmas and how the food is prepared.
 They also learn about food that they may not have heard of before.
 Use videos (there are loads on YouTube) to show the food and how it is prepared.

-Here are some interesting holiday food topics on YouTube:
+Here are some exciting holiday food topics on YouTube:

 - Lovely, delicious mince pies!
 Funnily, not many of my learners knew about mince pies.
 However, some of the advanced ones came to their teacher later and told her that they came across “mince pies” when they read novels, books, literature related to Christmas.

 - Christmas Eve (Dec 24) versus Christmas Day (Dec 25).
-Some video clips show that Dec 25, Christmas Day, is the most important day for the Christmas meal.
+Some video clips show that Dec 25, Christmas Day, is the most important day for Christmas.
 Other videos insist that Christmas Eve, Dec 24, is the most important Christmas meal.
-This cultural difference between countries is also interesting and will get your students engaged.
-In some countries, food is abundant on Christmas Eve and they sleep late on Christmas Day while in others, Christmas Day is when you have all that glorious food.
+This cultural difference between countries is also interesting and will engage your students.
+In some countries, food is abundant on Christmas Eve, and they sleep late on Christmas Day, while in others, Christmas Day is when you have all that glorious food.
 Regardless of the choice of day, it is a time for friends, family and relatives to get together over a good meal and great conversation.

 Make sure that you introduce food-related vocabulary beforehand.
-Explain the names of Christmas foods as well as their flavours like sweet, salty, savoury, etc.
+For example, explain the names of Christmas foods and their flavours like sweet, salty, savoury, etc.

 If the country you are in celebrates Christmas, get your class to write about their Christmas Day foods and explain how they are made.
 This helps them practice their written and spoken English.
-Be prepared for a lot of questions about what an ingredient that is only found in their country is called in English.
+Be prepared for many questions about what an ingredient that is only found in their country is called in English.

 Throwing a Christmas party